spx0dte/spx0dte.github.io/index.md

 **Note**: In this strategy, `$5` strike price difference is chosen to limit the max loss.

+## Strategy deep dive

+The core of my strategy relies on the following assumptions:

+1. In a normal trading day, the daily change of SPX is within a certain range.

+2. It follows `mean reversion` pattern.
+This strategy thinks if SPX drops a lot, it may stop dropping or pop back within the above range

+### Entry rules

 #### Time

 I try to enter positions between `9:50 - 12:00 A.M EST` (`6:50 - 9:00 A.M PST`).
 I avoid opening trades right after the market open as it is volatile and hard to tell the SXP moving direction.
 Also I don't want to open positions too late as the time value of credit spread decays.

-#### Select strike price
+#### Strike price

-I select the strike price with ~20% probability ITM (or Delta value)
+I select the strike price with ~20% to 30% probability ITM (or Delta value).

 #### Pricing

 I seek to open positions with at least `$0.75` credit.

-#### Days to avoid trade
+#### Days to avoid trading

 I usually avoid trading when there is a FOMC meeting or CPI day as the market can be very volatile.

 ### Exit rules

-#### Take profit early
+#### Take profit

-The market can swing the day, making a position with profit to loss.
+The market can swing during the day, making a position with profit to loss.
 Therefore, I always close positions early without holding until the market close, when it reaches the profit target.

 My target profit is `60%` of the credit received or `$55` profit per position.